-An out-of-pocket maximum (or out-of-pocket limit) is the most you have to pay for covered in-network (and, depending on the plan, out-of-network) health care services during a plan year.
-You aren’t responsible for additional cost sharing (i.e., deductibles, copayments, or coinsurance) for in-network health care once you reach your out-of-pocket maximum.
-This protects you from financial hardship if you need expensive medical treatment.
+An out-of-pocket maximum (or out-of-pocket limit) is the most you have to pay for covered in-network (and, depending on the plan, out-of-network) health care services during a plan year with your health insurance policy.
+You aren’t responsible for additional cost sharing (i.e., deductibles, copayments, or coinsurance) for in-network health care once you reach your out-of-pocket maximum limit with your health insurance company.
+This protects you from financial hardship if you need expensive medical care.

-Health plans sold on the individual market–both on and outside health insurance exchanges–have calendar-year deductibles and out-of-pocket maximums.
-On the other hand, small group employer plans have deductibles and out-of-pocket maximums based on a 12-month plan year.
-Depending on the plan, the deductible and out-of-pocket maximum can “reset” on the first of the calendar year or the date the plan renews.
-Conversely, some types of health coverage–such as short-term, limited-duration medical plans–don’t always have out-of-pocket maximums.
+Health insurance plans sold on the individual market—both on and outside health insurance exchanges—have calendar-year deductibles and out-of-pocket maximum amounts.
+On the other hand, small-group employer plans have deductibles and out-of-pocket maximums based on a 12-month plan year.
+Depending on the plan, the deductible and out-of-pocket max can “reset” on the first of the calendar year or the date the plan renews.
+Conversely, some types of health coverage—such as short-term, limited-duration medical plans—don’t always have out-of-pocket maximums.

 It’s important to review your plan closely to know some of these details.
 Notably: 1) when the out-of-pocket limit and deductible reset and 2) whether your plan doesn’t have an out-of-pocket limit at all.